 The Digital Lab will aim to transform the ways we engage with the collections of world cultures at MAA, and moreover with the histories, stories, and relationships that connect them.
 We want to try new ways of working with, showing, and talking about the collections: to do things that cannot be done within the physical space of the Museum.

-Over the coming years we will be researching, writing, and commissioning new content in the form of blog posts, research notes, digital interventions of all kinds and online exhibitions.
-In our first few posts, we’re unravelling stories of the tea trade and tea consumption in Russia and China, the archaeology of maize alcohol in South America, and a Chinese deity’s 180 year and 9000 kilometre journey through wars, museums, and mistaken identities.
+Over the coming years we will be researching, writing, and commissioning new content in the form of blog posts, research notes, online exhibitions, and digital interventions of all kinds.
+In our first few posts, we’re unravelling stories of the tea trade and tea consumption in Russia and China, the archaeology of maize alcohol in South America, and a Chinese deity’s 180 year and 9,000 kilometre journey through wars, museums, and mistaken identities.
 Every output will start with an object in the MAA collections and go as far and wide as the author wishes.

 The themes and subjects will be as diverse as the collections in the Museum.
 To begin with we have identified two research strands that will prompt us to ask different questions and tell different stories.
-Object Diasporas will trace the journeys by which artefacts have reached Cambridge, from complex local trajectories of production and use to the power relationships of colonial era collecting.
-Substances of Wellbeing and Intoxication will explore drinks and other substances including tea, coffee, chocolate, and alcohol: the uses people made of them, the social and cultural contexts in which they were consumed, the journeys they took and the interpretations offered by collectors and curators.
+First, Object Diasporas, which will trace the journeys by which artefacts have reached Cambridge, from complex local trajectories of production and use to the power relationships of colonial era collecting.
+Second, Substances of Wellbeing and Intoxication, which will explore drinks and other substances including tea, coffee, chocolate, and alcohol: the uses people made of them, the social and cultural contexts in which they were consumed, the journeys they took and the interpretations offered by collectors and curators.

 As the work of the MAA Digital Lab begins to bring new perspectives and new voices to the global collections in Cambridge, we will continue to highlight the complexities and contradictions in objects and their histories; to challenge the categories and keywords according to which artefacts are catalogued and museumised, and with which we view and live in the world.